 The City of Menlo Park has prepared and updated its community-wide GHG emissions inventory several times since the release of the City's 2005 Greenhouse Gas Emissions Analysis, which was prepared by the City with assistance from ICLEI in 2007.
-In 2009, the City prepared and approved the City's Climate Action Plan (CAP).
-The 2009 CAP included GHG emissions inventories and strategies to reduce GHG emissions within the City.
-The latest update to the City's CAP was conducted in 2011, Climate Action Plan Assessment Report.
-The 2011 CAP replaces the strategies identified within the 2009 Report.
-The 2011 Climate Action Plan Assessment Report recommends implementing the community GHG reduction strategies under the categories of energy efficiency, transportation, etc.
+In 2020, the City adopted an updated Climate Action Plan (CAP): 2030 Climate Action Plan.
+This plan includes GHG emissions inventories and strategies to reduce GHG emissions within the City.